Anti-Shi'ism: China

 Most foreign slaves in Xinjiang were Shia Ismaili Mountain Tajiks of China.
 They were referred to by Sunni Turkic Muslims as Ghalcha, and enslaved because they were different from the Sunni Turkic inhabitants.
 Shia Muslims were sold as slaves in Khotan.
 The Muslims of Xinjiang traded Shias as slaves.

+The Sunni Muslim cleric Yusuf Ma Dexin who had traveled throughout the Ottoman Empire, picked up anti-Shia views and after returning to his homeland Yunnan, staunchly preached against Shiism and Sufism, including while he was supporting the Panthay rebellion.
+He described Iran as a Shia country and used the derogatory term Rafidah for Shia Muslims and also criticized Sufi orders among the Hui as like Rafidah, calling for them to be abolished.
+This rhetoric was partly due to the growing marginalization of the Hui Muslims within China and calls for unity and defense against the increasing dominance of Han society.

 Modern times

 Bangladesh

-There is limited documentation violence against Shias in Bangladesh in English.
-For example, on 24 October 2015 a bomb exploded at a Shia mosque, resulting in one person dead and many more injured.
+On 24 October 2015 a bomb exploded at a Shia mosque, resulting in one person dead and many more injured.
 Another deadly attack took place at Haripur in Shibganj, in Bogra.
 The Muezzin was shot dead at a Shiite mosque, and at least four other men, including the imam, were injured.

 Bahrain

+A sizeable minority of Bahrain's population are Shia, with around 42% of the population.
+They were previously the majority, accounting for about 50–70%.
+However, due to increased naturalization of Sunni migrants, their numbers have decreased significantly, which has altered the country's demographics.

-A majority of Bahrain's population are Shia, with figures between 50–70% of the population.
-The ruling Al Khalifa family, who are Sunni Muslim, arrived in Bahrain from Qatar at the end of the eighteenth century.
-Shiites believe that the Al Khalifa failed to gain legitimacy in Bahrain and established a system of "political apartheid based on racial, sectarian, and tribal discrimination."
-Often, Shias are declared non Muslims and persecuted.
+The ruling Al Khalifa family, who are Sunni Muslim, arrived in Bahrain from Qatar at the end of the eighteenth century and persecuted the Shias.
+The Shias believe that the Al Khalifa failed to gain legitimacy in Bahrain and established a system of "political apartheid based on racial, sectarian, and tribal discrimination."
+Often, Shias are declared non-Muslims and persecuted.
 Vali Nasr, a leading Iranian expert on Middle East and Islamic world said "For Shi'ites, Sunni rule has been like living under apartheid".